cassidoo/blahg/src/posts/crushing-the-impostor-syndrome.md

 ---
-layout: "../layouts/BlogPost.astro"
+layout: ../layouts/BlogPost.astro
-title: "Crushing the Impostor Syndrome"
+title: Crushing the Impostor Syndrome
 slug: impostor-syndrome
+description: >-
-description: "Sometimes you don't feel like you're good enough, and that you're fooling everyone.
-You're not alone."
+  Sometimes you don't feel like you're good enough, and that you're fooling everyone.
+You're not alone.
-added: "Jul 23 2013"
-tags: [advice, musings]
+tags:
+  - advice
+  - musings
+added: 2013-07-23T05:00:00.000Z
 ---

 I originally wrote this post on CycloneLife.com for Iowa State, and it went completely viral on the front page of Reddit, featured on 99u.com, and several other blogs and websites.